africanproofs/apregister/.gitlab/issue_templates/Bug.md

 ---

 **Security-sensitive?** Do not open this issue publicly.
-Email security@proofs.africa instead.
+DM @khosimorafo on Telegram (https://t.me/khosimorafo) instead.